 \section{Introduction}

 Both humans and machines face the problem of establishing the relationship between visual and linguistic information.
 In humans, this process is known as word learning, and has been extensively studied by developmental scientists.
 In machines, linking visual features with words is a key part of several tasks studied by computer vision researchers, including object classification and image captioning.
-In this paper, we explore the extent to which the solutions to these problems found by humans and machines are related, examining how well we can predict the time course of word learning in human children from the performance of computer vision systems.
+In this paper, we explore the extent to which the solutions to these problems found by humans and machines are related by predicting the time course of word learning in human children from the performance of computer vision systems.

-Developmental scientists have long been interested in understanding how infants and young children learn new words \cite{brown1973first, golinkoff2000becoming, wojcik2022map, bloom2002children, quine1960word}, often framing the problem as one of establishing reference between words and their corresponding objects, events, or properties \cite{markman1990constraints, schwab2016repetition}.
-While the trajectory of word learning varies across children, there is at least some consistency in the rates at which different kinds of words are learned \cite{frank2021variability}.
+Developmental scientists have long been interested in understanding how infants and young children learn new words \citep{brown1973first, golinkoff2000becoming, wojcik2022map, bloom2002children, quine1960word}, often framing the problem as one of establishing reference between words and their corresponding objects, events, or properties \citep{markman1990constraints, schwab2016repetition}.
+While the trajectory of word learning varies across children, there is at least some consistency in the rates at which different kinds of words are learned \citep{frank2021variability}.
 For example, children learning English (as well as many other languages) tend to learn words describing body parts (such as ``eye'' or ``nose'') earlier than they learn connecting words (such as ``and'' or ``because'').
 Developmental scientists have looked for predictors of this pattern.
-For example, words that are more frequent in child-directed speech tended to be learned earlier \cite{swingley2018quantitative}.
+For example, words that are more frequent in child-directed speech tended to be learned earlier \citep{swingley2018quantitative}.
 However, the investigation of these predictors has been limited to quantities that can be measured from linguistic input (such as word frequency) or by adults making an intuitive judgment about the properties of words (such as a word's ``concreteness'' or ``abstractness'').